-One-sentence draft bills criticized for lack of transparency
+1-sentence draft bills criticized for lack of transparency

-AUGUSTA, Maine (AP) — With the annual return of legislators to the Maine Statehouse comes the predictable pile of one-sentence draft bills that give an idea of what legislators want to do, just not how they’re going to do it.
+AUGUSTA, Maine (AP) — With the annual return of legislators to the Statehouse comes the predictable pile of one-sentence draft bills that give an idea of what legislators want to do but not how they’re going to do it.

 Take the one-sentence draft to reform Maine’s highly complex school funding formula.
 Or the brief proposal to amend Maine’s constitution to exempt lobster traps from property taxes.

 Some lawmakers and advocacy groups are critical of the vague drafts, saying they can shut out the public from important policy discussions, be used as a bait-and-switch tactic or lead to unintended consequences.
-Several lawmakers interviewed said that after drafts have an initial hearing and get fleshed out into formal bills during the committee process, the finished product doesn’t always get another public hearing.
+Several lawmakers said that after drafts have an initial hearing and get fleshed out into formal bills during the committee process, the finished product doesn’t always get another public hearing.

-“The troubling part for those who advocate is the old adage that the devil is the details,” said lobbyist Kate Dufour of the Maine Municipal Association, which represents nearly 500 cities and towns in the state.
+“The troubling part for those who advocate is the old adage that the devil is the details,” said lobbyist Kate Dufour, of the Maine Municipal Association, which represents nearly 500 cities and towns.
 “It’s very difficult to state a position on a concept.”

 Most Read Stories